 The tweens of today have grown up on smartphones, seasonal Frappuccinos, and Instagram - all experiential attractions that contribute to accelerating fashion and shopping trends.
 Combine that with their potential spending power and this generation is going to reshape retail in every category, from bras to lip balm and baked goods.

 Let’s not forget that many of the products that become relevant to tweens today are products they will purchase for decades.
 For this reason alone, tweens should be an essential chapter in the retail playbook.
 Retailers must continuously adjust their strategies to fit in with the next generation of working consumers.

 Here are five crucial ways in which tweens are reshaping retail:

-Shopping centres can be big and clunky, but a few interactive screens or virtual retail experiences could capture young imaginations without blowing the balance sheet.
-Consider this: shopping centre traffic from teen visitors declined by 30% from 2004 to 2014, according to the spring 2014 report ‘Taking Stock with Teens’ by Piper Jaffray Cos.
-The more than 7,500 respondents averaged 29 annual visits to shopping centres, down from 38 in 2007.
+Shopping centers can be big and clunky, but a few interactive screens or virtual retail experiences could capture young imaginations without blowing the balance sheet.
+Consider this: shopping center traffic from teen visitors declined by 30% from 2004 to 2014, according to the spring 2014 report ‘Taking Stock with Teens’ by Piper Jaffray Cos.
+The more than 7,500 respondents averaged 29 annual visits to shopping centers, down from 38 in 2007.
 If retailers fail to connect with tweens via digital experiences, then they are missing out in sales.